stiggio/stigg-helm-charts/README.md

    Edit the `example-app-chart/values.yaml` file to set your sidecar and persistentCache configuration values required for your environment.
 The `stiggchart.persistentCache.awsRegion` and `stiggchart.persistentCache.queueUrl` fields are used to configure the persistent cache to retrieve updates via AWS SQS.

    By default, the example app will deploy a Redis instance in your cluster for use by the persistent cache.
 If you already have a Redis deployment or want to use an external Redis service, you can disable the built-in Redis by removing the redis template file `example-app-chart/templates/redis.yaml` and then set `stiggchart.persistentCache.redis.host` to point to your external Redis instance.

+   By default, a stigg sidecar container will be provisioned alonside the example app.
+If you want to run it as a standalone service you can set the value in the example app `stiggchart.sidecar.standalone` to `true`.

    > **⚠️ Important:** When using persistent cache (`stiggchart.persistentCache.enabled: true`), Redis must be configured with TLS and authentication.
 This is enforced by the Helm chart validations.